google-deepmind/mujoco/doc/unity.rst

 Scene recreation maintains continuity of physics and state in the following way:

-1. The position and velocity of joints is cached.
+1. The position and velocity of joints are cached.
 2. MuJoCo’s state is reset (to ``qpos0``) and Unity transforms are synchronized.
 3. A new XML is generated, creating a model that has the same ``qpos0`` as the previous one for the joints that persisted.